Terry Semel: Other activities

-Semel is currently co-chair of the board of trustees of the Los Angeles County Museum of Art (LACMA) In 1995, he received the Golden Plate Award of the American Academy of Achievement.
+Semel is Co-Chair Emeritus of the board of trustees of the Los Angeles County Museum of Art (LACMA) In 1995, he received the Golden Plate Award of the American Academy of Achievement.
 In 2005, he was given the UCLA Medal, that University's highest honor, and the "Legend in Leadership Award" from the Chief Executive Leadership Institute of the Yale School of Management.

-Personal
+Personal life

 In 1966, he married Maryann Soloway; they divorced in 1974.

 In 1977, he married Jane Bovingdon, a former secretary to the actress Susan George.

 He has a son, Eric Scott Semel (b.
 March 15, 1969), and three daughters, Courtenay Semel (b.
 November 11, 1979), Lily Bovingdon Semel (b.
 1985), and Kate Bovingdon Semel (b.
 March, 1992)..

 In 2004, the UCLA Neuropsychiatric Institute was renamed the Jane & Terry Semel Institute for Neuroscience and Human Behavior.

+Semel developed Alzheimer's disease, and began living in a nursing facility in 2016.